We frequently arrange markets, celebrations of national holidays and other social events at the homestead museum of Kollsberg.

 Admission is free unless otherwise indicated.
 We are looking forward to seeing you at Kollsberg!

-The Easter market at Kollsberg is held every year on Saturday afternoon before Palm Sunday (12 noon-3 pm).
+The Easter market at Kollsberg is held every year on Saturday afternoon before Palm Sunday from noon until 3 pm (12.00-15.00 hours).
 You can buy homemade Easter decorations, such as the traditional Easter witches, embroidery, decorated twigs, and many kinds of pastries.
 The museum café is open.
-Children can paint ‘Easter letters’ which are then sent to the witches who meet at Blåkulla according to Swedish folklore.
+Children are invited to paint ‘Easter letters’ which are then sent to the witches who meet at Blåkulla, according to Swedish folklore.

-Walpurgis night celebrations have been held at the homestead museum of Kollsberg since 1925 from 7.30 until 10 pm.
+Walpurgis night celebrations have been held at the homestead museum of Kollsberg since 1925.
 Young and old come together on the last evening of April to listen to songs and speeches, watch the traditional bonfire and, after dark, the fireworks.
+You are welcome from 7.30 until 10 pm.
 Refreshments are for sale the whole evening.
 Entrance fee: 40 SEK/adult, children up to 15 free admission.

 The 6th of June is Sweden’s National Day.
 Since 2016, this day is celebrated at Kollsberg with a moped rally.
 If you are interested in old or new mopeds, this is your chance to come and watch or participate yourself.
 Start and finish at the homestead museum!